AliBee87/WeekSalmon/README.md

 In a new editor window, enter:

 ```
 git clone https://github.com/AliBee87/weeksalmon.git **(for final project.
-Class final is included in MSSE661 repo)**
+Class final can be found in MSSE661 repo, branch week6)**
 ```

-Then, in your terminal, input the following to **install React:**
+Then, in your terminal, input

 ```
-npx create-react-app [file name of your choosing]
+cd weeksalmon
 ```

 Then, enter

 ```
-cd [file name that you chose]
-code .
+npm i
 ```

 Ensure the following packages are installed.
 If not, install the following **packages using npm i:**